 The sovereignty of God, at least in how it relates to human free will, is a challenging topic with a variety of ways that people understand it.
 Rather than rehashing what others say about this, I would like to briefly express what I have come to believe about the subject.
 I believe that God is sovereign, he is a ruler with absolute power and knowledge.
 As sovereign, he is answerable to no one, especially to his human creations.
 He made us, and he does not owe us an explanation for how or why he did so; as much as we might like one.

-The ninth chapter of Romans is especially clear on God’s sovereignty; in particular as it concerns what he is doing with us.
-There are some that God has destined for glory, and others that he destined for destruction.
+The ninth chapter of Romans is especially clear on God’s sovereignty.
+In particular, as it concerns what he is doing with us.
+There are some people that God has destined for glory.
+And others that he destined for destruction.
 And that destiny is not based on what we may, or may not, have done.
 It is solely based on his sovereignty.
 He chooses and rejects whom he wants to.

 Some will argue that God gives faith to those he wants, but that would seem to be at odds with the repeated calls for us to have faith; calls that seem to indicate some personal responsibility.
 It seems more in line with scripture to see faith as something that is natively within me.
 Besides, if God wants all of us to be saved, and he is responsible for supplying the faith, why doesn’t everyone have faith?